-The 17th annual festival in this unique small Scottish town promises to be even more appealing and exciting than ever by maintaining the high musical standards set by previous festivals.
-Visitors will have the chance to enjoy top class and highly professional artistes, some on a first time visit, as well as some old favourites, ensuring that the festival caters for jazz lovers of all ages who appreciate quality as well as variety for their entertainment.
+The 20th annual festival in this unique small Scottish town will endeavour to maintain the high musical standards set by previous festivals.
+Visitors will have the chance to enjoy top class and highly professional artistes, some on a first time visit, as well as some old favourites, ensuring that the festival caters for jazz lovers of all ages who appreciate quality as well as variety in their entertainment.

-Held from Thursday, 12th to Sunday, 15th June 2014, it is a great time to visit this least populated area of Dumfries & Galloway, only an hour’s drive north of Carlisle.
-It is known as “the artists town” because, like St Ives in Cornwall, it has that special kind of light, particularly at sunset, which attracted and continues to attract may successful artists to live and work in the region.
+Held from Thursday 8th to Sunday 11th June 2017, it is a great time to visit this least populated area of Dumfries & Galloway, only an hour’s drive north of Carlisle.
+It is known as “the artists' town” because, like St Ives in Cornwall, it has that special kind of light, particularly at sunset, which attracted and continues to attract many successful artists to live and work in the region.

-From eight o’ clock on Thursday on Sunday 15th June 2014, some seventeen bands or groups will appear in venues throughout Kirkcudbright providing over eighty hours of musical entertainment.
+From eight o’ clock on Thursday 8th to midnight on Sunday 11th June 2017, some seventeen bands, groups and solo performers will appear in venues throughout Kirkcudbright providing over eighty hours of musical entertainment.

 People sometimes say “I don’t like jazz” but the music of this Festival is mainly from the 1920s and 30s, is very melodic, features songs from “The Great American Songbook”, is excellent for dancing and will be played with great skill and love by the band members so come along and give it a try – you’ll be pleasantly surprised!

 The programmes, on sale at a number of outlets in Kirkcudbright, show this year’s festival again promising to provide locals and visitors with an extravagant feast of entertainment and fine musicianship played in a variety of styles and catering for all tastes.